markusmoenig/Eldiron-Web/content/client_server/server_setup/_index.md

 ## Build the server

-Once you have the source code ready, whatever it's from the official Eldiron repository or your own forks, it's time to build the server.
+Once you have the source code ready, whether it's from the official Eldiron repository or your own forks, it's time to build the server.

 Change your working directory to the root folder of the source.
 The building process is simple: